 In November, Rhode Islanders will vote on a number of key races, including their next governor.

 Incumbent Dan McKee is looking to win his first full term in the state’s top office.
 After securing a win in the Democratic primary, he’ll face GOP nominee Ashley Kalus, Libertarian Elijah Gizzarelli and independents Paul Rianna Jr. and Zachary Hurwitz in the general election.

 McKee took over as governor of Rhode Island in March 2021 after Gina Raimondo left to join the Biden administration.

 He previously served as her lieutenant governor starting in 2014, and before that served as the mayor of his native Cumberland for 12 years.

 WATCH: McKee’s primary victory speech 9/13/22

-Kalus is currently the lone Republican in the race right now.
-She’s a newcomer to Rhode Island with a background in politics and business, having worked on the successful 2014 campaign of former Illinois Gov. Bruce Rauner.
+Kalus is the GOP nominee in the race.
+She’s a newcomer to Rhode Island with a background in politics and business, having worked on the campaign of former Illinois Gov. Bruce Rauner in 2014.
 More recently, a company run by Kalus and her husband won an $8 million COVID-19 testing contract with the state of Rhode Island.